sadlerjames/Group-Software-Project/EcoExe/ReadMe.md

 `pip install -r requirements.txt`

 # Run Server
-To run the web app, execute the following in the root directory:
+To run the web app, execute the following:
-`python3 manage.py runserver`
+`python manage.py runserver`

 # View Webpage
 Visit http://127.0.0.1:8000/ in your browser to view the web app